 As you might expect, you want to see a lot of the top 10 results with low PA and DA.
-Those are keywords that you can easily rank for.
+These are keywords that you can easily rank for.

-Brand signals – signs that show search engines a site is part of a large brand – is becoming more and more integrated into Google’s algorithm.
+Brand signals are signals that show search engines a site is a large brand.
+And they’re becoming more and more important in Google’s algorithm.

 Which means you want to take a brand’s size into consideration.
-For example, sites like Amazon, ESPN.com and YouTube are given an edge over small brand results with similar page and domain authority.
+For example, sites like Amazon, ESPN.com and YouTube are given an edge over small brand results… even if those smaller brands have similar page and domain authority.

-If you’ve been in the SEO game for a while you know that DA and PageRank can be VERY misleading metrics.
+If you’ve been in the SEO game for a while you know that link metrics can be VERY misleading.

-Sites with spammy link profiles may boast high DA and PageRank – but because they’re using spam links – they’re not going to stick on the first page over the long-term.
+Sites with spammy link profiles sometimes have a high DA and PA.
+But because they’re using spam links, they’re not going to stick on the first page over the long run.

 You may also want to see if any of the top 10 have links that are going to really, really hard for you to get (for example, media mentions on major news sites).

-Either way, if you’re going to put a lot of effort behind ranking for a keyword, it makes sense to have a feel for how the top 10 got to where they are.
+Either way, if you’re going to put a lot of effort behind ranking for a keyword, it makes sense to have a feel for how each site cracked the first page.
 And the best way to do that is to check out their link profile.